DEFRA/design-discussions/README.md

-# Design System Backlog
+# Design discussions

 ## About this repo

-This is a place for the Defra design team to coordinate the development of new components and patterns.
+This is a place for the Defra design team to discuss designs and share work/ideas

 ## Contributing

-You can contribute by discussing and proposing components and patterns.
+You can contribute by discussing and sharing your work